 I saw the synopsis for Feel Good to Die and I was hooked.
 It’s giving me What’s Wrong With Secretary Kim vibes.

 Will this be the Korean version of Groundhog Day with a taste of What’s Wrong With Secretary Kim?

 What’s the story?

 Kang Ji Hwan plays the rich, arrogant, and mean boss.
-Baek Jin Sang is not popular at the office.
-No one seems to like he because he always thinks he’s right and a cut above the rest.
+Baek Jin Sang is not popular at the office—not in the slightest.
+No one seems to like him because Jin Sang always believes he’s right and a cut above the rest.

 It’s not a new setup by any means.
 We’ve seen this kind of trope countless times in workplace dramas.
 We do have a clever, fun spin though.
 Lee Roo Da dreams of her boss, Baek Jin Sang, being hit by a truck.
 When she wakes up the next morning, she finds that it’s the previous day all over again.

 For anyone who is not familiar, Groundhog Day is a US movie from the 90’s where a weatherman ends up reliving the same day over and over again.
 It was comedy genius and it’s a movie I reference to this day.
 I really hope that Feel Good To Die taps into that comedic prowess.